kiranhadiya01/Alex/README.md

 # Chatbot.py
-This is my personal ai assistant projrct and this repository is for my personal use only !!
+This is my personal ai assistant project and this repository is for my personal use only !!